DodgyBadger/GPT2DB/README.md

 Use the import function in Compass to load the sample data provided into the Recipes collection.

-In MongoDB Atlas (the web UI), create a new Application.
+In MongoDB Atlas (the web UI), create a new Application in App Services.
 Create all the functions, endpoints and triggers provided in this repository.
 To start, I recommend setting the authentication for each function to System to remove a layer of complexity.
 We will tighten the security at a later step.

 Create an openAI API key and copy this into a notepad or password manager.
 Create a new secret value in MongoDB and set it to this API key.
-Then create a regular value named GPTKey that links to the secret.
+Then create a regular value named GPT_Key that links to the secret.

 ## Step 3: Set up vector search